 OSAGE MISSION AND SCHOOL RECORDS: SCOPE AND CONTENT

-Records pertaining to the Osage Mission and Manual Labor School for Osage Indian boys and girls at present-day St. Paul, Kansas.
-Included is a pupils' attendance and account book, 1847-1866; a pupils' account book, an English-Osage dictionary, ca. 1885; and a pupils' attendance, accounts and reports, and correspondence book, 1855-1881.
-The principal correspondent was John Schoenmakers, S.J.
+Records pertaining to the Osage Mission and Manual Labor School for Osage Indian boys and girls at present-day St. Paul, Neosho County, Kansas.
+Included is a pupils' attendance and account book with appended correspondence, 1847-1866; a pupils' account book, an English-Osage dictionary, ca. 1885; and a pupils' attendance and financial account book with appended correspondence and financcial reports, 1855-1881.
+The principal correspondent was Father John Schoenmakers, S.J.

 Gift of the Congregation of the Passion (Passionists), St. Paul, Kansas, 1982.